steerapi/rxnlvl/README.md

     p + baseline(energy( 0.0, 'kjmol'),colour=0x0,mode='dashed',opacity=0.1)

-You can only have one baseline.
+You can have multiple baselines.
 The syntax should be fairly familiar:
 - `energy` - an `energy` object which represents the relative energy of the baseline.
 Each energy has 2 arguments - the energy as a floating point number, and the units, which can be `'kjmol'`, `'eh'` (Hartrees), `'ev'` (electronvolts), `'kcal'` (thermochemical kilocalories per mole) or `'wavenumber'`.
 - `colour` - A 24-bit hexadecimal integer representing the colour of the edge.
 - `mode` - Choose either `'normal'` or `'dashed'`.
 Controls the appearance of the edge in terms of its dashed-linedness.